artineering-io/flair-docs/_includes/effects/sketch-lines.md

-### Sketch Lines
+### Rough Lines
-Sketch lines can be customized in terms of number of sketch lines, intensity, width, sketchiness and color.
-To simplify control, the width control of sketch lines is shared with [toon lines](#line-width).
-The remaining controls are documented below.
+Rough lines can be customized in terms of number of sketch lines, intensity, sketchiness and color.
+Remember that the width of rough lines is shared with [clean lines](#line-width).

 [Feature Noise](/flair/materials/flair-shader/#feature-noise) attribute must be enabled in the Flair material to activate the sketch line(s) offset.
 {: .info}

-#### Sketch Type
+#### Sketch Lines
 The number of sketch lines that will be drawn.

 <figure>